Spacial/awesome-csirt/README.md

 - [Free Training: New Certified Learning Paths](https://blog.qualys.com/news/2019/03/18/free-training-new-certified-learning-paths): The Qualys Training team is eager to share all of the recent additions to our free training program, as well as provide insight into what is coming in 2019.
 You can expect to see regular updates as we continue to improve our training offerings!
 - (pt-br)[Catálogo de Fraudes](https://www.rnp.br/sistema-rnp/cais/catalogo-de-fraudes): Lançado em 2008 para alertar a comunidade de ensino e pesquisa sobre os principais golpes em circulação na internet, o nosso Catálogo de Fraudes é hoje um repositório importante de mensagens classificadas como fraudulentas, que serve como fonte de informação para todo o Brasil.
 - [Daily Information Security Podcast ("StormCast")](https://isc.sans.edu/podcast.html)
+- [Hackerrank](https://github.com/AnuragAnalog/hackerrank): Contains codes for some of the solutions to Hacker-rank problems

 ---